AlexanderLarios/BeamPackaging/README.md

 Made this ReadMe and Dev Log section because I felt like I should probably point out and explain why I changed the default entry point into the program while it was fresh in my mind.

 **Day3 (9/27 - Sunday Evening):**
 Implemented the functionality and tests for generate starter box and generate refill box work flows.
 It was pretty straight forward and used the family as a pseudo box factory class to keep the code dry.
 Added some extra CSV files to spec/fixtures for exploratory testing and looking for things that the Rspecs might miss with the CLI.
-Having a lot of fun with this project and writing pure ruby for a change.
+Having a lot of fun with this project and writing pure ruby for a change.]

+**Day3 (9/27 - Sunday Night):**
+Implemented the shipping schedule story for starter and refill box work flows and the corresponding Rspec tests.
+Nice when the pieces fall into place pretty easily.
+Seems like its down hill from here.

 Original Read Me Instructions